true-north-engineering/vhs-lab/README.md

 # VHS Rental shop - Blast from the past

-We are creating a cutting edge VHS rental application management system for our special clients that value the old time retro VHS experince.
+We are creating a cutting edge VHS rental application management system for our special clients that value the old time retro VHS experience.

 ![img_1.png](backtothepast.png)